Back To Search Results

 Differential Diagnosis

 In the context of recent admission, deteriorating signs associated with reperfusion typically present fewer differentials.
 However, differential diagnoses such as bleeding from a tumor, arteriovenous malformations, infections, subarachnoid hemorrhage, subdural hematomas, and meningitis should be considered.
-These possibilities should be meticulously ruled out based on the patient's history, physical examination findings, and evaluation, although they are less likely in the context of reperfusion.
+Although they are less likely in reperfusion, these possibilities should be meticulously ruled out based on the patient's history, physical examination findings, and evaluation.

 Prognosis